 The changing legal landscape.
 There is a continuing trend that shows we, as a society, have become more litigious and demonstrate less personal accountability resulting in a higher frequency and severity of claims.
-In response, judges have awarded more contributory negligence to municipalities versus plaintiffs.
+In response, judges have awarded more of the apportionment of liability to municipalities versus plaintiffs.